ElanMedoff/personal-site/_posts/third-party-narration-never-works.md

 ---
-title: "Lesson One: Third-Party Narration Never Works"
+title: "A Thousand Comics Lesson One: Third-Party Narration Never Works"
-abstract: "There's nothing worse than pseudo-philosophical narration in a comic."
+abstract: "There's nothing worse than pseudo-philosophical narration."
-publishedOn: TODO
+publishedOn: "July 27, 2022"
-imagePath: null
 slug: third-party-narration-never-works
 tags:
   - comics
+  - reading
 ---

 # Lesson One: Third-Party Narration Never Works

 <div data-daisy="alert-info">

-**Note**: this blog part of a running series of the lessons I've learned from reading a thousand comics.
-If you're interested in the other posts, check it out [here](https://elanmed.dev/posts/lessons-from-reading-a-thousand-comics)!
+**Note**: this blog is part of a running series of the lessons I've learned from reading a thousand comics.
+If you're interested in the other posts, check it out [here](https://elanmed.dev/blog/lessons-from-reading-a-thousand-comics)!

 </div>